Mouq/p6-Syntax-GetMethod/README.md

 This has the advantages of being similar to package lookup syntax of the form `$foo::our-sub`, or `$foo.Bar::bar's-method` and being unused by any other construct.

+**OLD:**

     $foo.::my-method($bar)

 is then interpreted as getting `$foo.::my-method` and then calling it with `$bar` as the invocant.
 Similarly with multiple arguments.

+**EDIT:**

+From IRC: raydiak says: ".::bar() and .::bar('stuff') are all of a sudden very different and I don't see a use-case for it ... sounds most sane to disallow [passing arguments to dispatch:<.::>] unless you can think of *any reason whatsoever* to use .:: instead of . for that case :)" ... er, well, not really.
+Revoking that feature barring further discussion.

 ## Issues